 Draw Tree Bark

-You may think you know what tree bark looks like but it’s only when you study it that you realize the amazing diversity of shapes and forms that exist.
+You may think you know what tree bark looks like but it’s only when you study it that you realize the amazing diversity of different shapes and forms that exist.

 What I like about drawing tree bark close up is the ability to merge realism with abstract form.
 Robert Bateman is the master as far as I’m concerned.
 Check out his work.